3drobotics/solodevguide/book/hardware-battery-charging.md

 This topic specifies the charging interface to the Solo battery (this is needed if you want to build chargers, charging pads, etc).

-<aside class="tip">See the [Battery Bay](hardware-batterybay.html) page for information needed to develop alternative battery or power supply products for Solo.</aside>
+<aside class="tip">See the <a href="hardware-batterybay.html">Battery Bay</a> page for information needed to develop alternative power supply products for Solo.</aside>

 ## Solo Battery Specifications